How to generate the Design History File for your medical device

 • Each Vulnerability is linked to the affected dependencies and can be connected to Requirements, Software Item Specs, Risks, and Test Cases, enabling you to align cybersecurity risk management with your overall product development and compliance processes

-7. Change Requests and CAPAs
+8. Change Requests & CAPAs

 Key resulting documents: Change Request Verification Report and Change Management File - note that these reports are not default Release Documents